briggsprashar/nhanes_inferential_2021_23/README.md

 Stastical method: Pearsons correlation

 ✅ Statistically significant association between marital status and depressive symptoms.

 - The correlation between sedentary time and self-reported weight was 0.16, showing a very weak positive relationship.

-- This means that people who spend more time being sedentary tend to have slightly higher weights, though the connection is minimal and likely not meaningful in practical terms.
+- This means that people who spend more time being sedentary tend to have slightly higher weights (there could be other variables at play as well; though dedebtary lifestyle y itself, ignoring all other factors, tends to in increase weight).

-*Full interpretation in the notebook*

 </details>
 <br />